raul23/chess-ai/README.rst

 Instructions
 ------------
-- The AI controls the blacks pieces and the user, the white ones.
+- The AI controls the black pieces and the user, the white ones.
 - **Highlighted moves:** when clicking on one of your game pieces, squares get highlighted on the chessboard to let you know which possible moves you can make with the given piece.
 Click on one of the highlighted square to move the piece.